Exit interview: Spark boss Simon Moutter on his sports gamble, a Huawei complication and what's next

 Advice for his successor

-Moutter will be placed on Monday by Jolie Hodson, currently the telco's customer director (profiled here ).
+Moutter will be replaced on Monday by Jolie Hodson, currently the telco's customer director (profiled here ).

 "She's an outstanding executive in her own right and she doesn't need my advice but I'm confident she'll carry on with that bold edge - making bold calls and backing it up with executional excellence, which has been the character behind the company's resurgence over the past few years," Moutter says.